EvanForsythe/ERCnet/README.md

 ## <ins>**Supplementary scripts**</ins> <a name="supp"></a>

 Simulations.py is used to simulate proteomes with subsets of genes that exhibit correlated evolution.
 A conda environment with pyevolve is needed to run this script.
 Note that we needed to manually edit the evolver.py file that comes packaged with pyevolve to remove reference to an outdate "Alphabet" data type in biopython.

+auto_ortho_batch.sh is a SLURM job submission script that cna be used to automatically run Orthofinder with a version of the gene tree that is rooted by your preferred outgroup.

 [Back to Top](#top)